RetroDECK/ES-DE/THEMES-DEV.md

     - Default is `center`
 * `color` - type: COLOR
 * `backgroundColor` - type: COLOR
+* `backgroundMargins` - type: NORMALIZED_PAIR
+    - Adds margins to the text background, assuming it has a color set.
+The first value of the pair is the left margin and the second value is the right margin, which means it's possible to set these margins completely independently.
+Margins are applied after all other positioning and sizing calculations and they are rendered outside the text debug rectangle boundaries.
+    - Minimum value per axis is `0` and maximum value per axis is `0.5`
+    - Default is `0 0`
+    - This property can only be used if `backgroundColor` has a value defined.
+* `backgroundCornerRadius` - type: FLOAT
+    - Setting this property higher than zero applies rounded corners to the text background, assuming it has a color set.
+The radius is a percentage of the screen width.
+Note that the maximum allowed value is quite arbitrary as the renderer will in practice limit the maximum roundness so it can never go beyond half the text background height.
+It means that setting this property sufficiently high will produce perfectly rounded sides for the text background.
+You normally want to combine this property with `backgroundMargins` to add some extra margins.
+    - Minimum value is `0` and maximum value is `0.5`
+    - Default is `0` (corners are not rounded)
+    - This property can only be used if `backgroundColor` has a value defined.
 * `letterCase` - type: STRING
     - Valid values are `none`, `uppercase`, `lowercase` or `capitalize`
     - Default is `none` (original letter case is retained)